Surya-Kaliappan/quiz-um/README.md

 Key Features:

-Functional "Deploy," "Start," "Stop," and "Reset" buttons on the admin dashboard.
+Functional "Deploy," "Start," "Stop," and "Reset" buttons on the admin page.

 A homepage where students enter a join code.